-It seems that companies sometimes vie to come up with the most bizarre interview questions.
+It seems that companies sometimes vie to come up with strange interview questions: perhaps to ensure people can’t prepare in advance.

-Or alternatively, there are pundits who claim that interview questions are of spurious value and that that interviews are “so last century”.
+Some also query the value of interviews.
 The reality, however, is that the traditional interview, which often incorporates well worn interview questions, is here to stay.
-Therefore answering these key questions well will mean the difference between success and failure.
+Therefore answering them well will mean the difference between success and failure.

 However, many interview questions can seem like a bit of a cliché and it’s tempting for a candidate to simply trot out a well-rehearsed answer.

 Preparation is of course a very a good idea but what if you’re missing the point of the question?

 Here are some we use: